 All AIM-High participants are expected to stay on campus at the Commons Residence Hall.
 The Commons is NSU’s newest residence hall which offers 24-hour security, wireless Internet, and lounges for socializing.
 Although all AIM-High students will stay in the Commons, male and female students will be separated into different areas of the residence hall.
 Each participating student will be in a suite with 3 other students; each student will have his or her own room, and each bathroom will be shared by two students.

 Tuition of $1400 Includes:

 $650 initial deposit due May 1; balance due June 1.
-Please use the link to make your payments: NSU Marketplace
+NSU Marketplace payment link coming soon.